 Any contributions to our cause are heartfelt and greatly appreciated.

-"In my two years at PPH, I’ve grown to like it very much.
+"In my nine years at PPH, I’ve grown to like it very much.
 At first, I felt like a stranger and then as I began to talk to people, we increasingly became good friends.
 A way to meet people is to join clubs.
 I’m now part of the PPH Auxiliary.
 I love helping with their flea markets because you never know what you can find.
 Recently, I’ve joined an evening quilting class.
-I love that I can continue to enjoy my life outside of PPH while experiencing the offers here.….especially the pool!
+I love that I can continue to enjoy my life outside of PPH while experiencing the offers here.…especially the pool!
 Everything is just so convenient.

 – Lucille Hite, Independent Living resident